 Will the student computing lab be open?

-We anticipate that the student computing lab in the Paul Robeson Library will resume service when the library facility reopens its doors.
-At that time, social distancing and cleaning protocols will be in place, and the computer stations will be sanitized regularly.
+The student computing lab in the Paul Robeson Library will resume service on Sept.
+1. At that time, social distancing and cleaning protocols will be in place, and the computer stations will be sanitized regularly.

 Will the library be open?